gyataro/CryptPaste/README.md

 Privacy: users can set an expiry time, toggle visibility settings, and toggle burn after reading on the pastes.

-Visibility: there are 3 visibility settings: public pastes will show up in menus and archives, unlisted pastes can only be accessed via the paste link, private pastes can only be viewed by the author.

 ## Development
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.